 Graduate Attribute 11: Project management and finance

-Demonstrate knowledge and understanding of engineering management principles.
+Demonstrate awareness of engineering management principles.

-Range statement: Basic techniques from economics and project management applied to one's own work, as a member or leader in a team, and to manage projects in multi-disciplinary environments.
+Range statement: Basic techniques from economics and project management applied to one's own work, as a member or leader in a technical team, and to manage projects in multi-disciplinary environments.